-1. Thomas Tallis School Plan 2020-23 has five aims.
+1. Thomas Tallis School Plan 2023-24 has six aims.

 1 A powerful curriculum

-2 The best teachers
+2 The best teaching and learning

-3 Great learning and progress
+3 Great achievement and progress

 4 Excellent personal development

+5 Behaviour for a strong community

-5 A model for a better world
+6 A model for a better world

-As part of aim 5 Thomas Tallis School has adopted the Framework for Ethical Leadership in Education.
+As part of aim 6 Thomas Tallis School has adopted the Framework for Ethical Leadership in Education.
 This means that we try to behave in a principled and correct manner in everything we do.

 Schools and colleges serve children and young people and help them grow into fulfilled and valued citizens.
 As role models for the young, how we behave as leaders is as important as what we do.
 We therefore behave with selflessness, integrity, objectivity, accountability, openness, honesty and leadership.
 We demonstrate trust, wisdom, kindness, justice, service, courage and optimism.